moulishanmuhavelu/CamelKafkaConsumer/Readme.md

 ### Order of Execution
-Ensure that the below 2 applications are running before starting SimpleCamelKafkaConsumer application.
+Ensure that the MySampleRestService application is running before starting CamelKafkaConsumer application.

-	SimpleRestInterface
-	SimpleCamelKafkaProducer

 ### Steps to Execute
 Run the application using the below command